shaisachs/BikeTheT/README.md

 # BikeTheT

-API which tells you if you can take your bike on the T.
+An API which tells you if you can take your bike on the T - basically a codification of the [MBTA's bike policies](http://old.mbta.com/riding_the_t/bikes/).

 ## Commuter Rail